-Yoga Practice & Teaching For Achieving Your Own Goal!
+Yoga Practice & Teaching For Achieving Your Your Personal Goal!

-Yoga Practice & Teaching For Achieving Your Own Goal!
+Yoga Practice & Teaching For Achieving Your Your Personal Goal!

 Adhiyoga – Authentic Yoga System was formed by Neel Kulkarni in 1998.
 It is a unique integration of Classical Yoga, modern Health Science, Psychology, Arts, and associated subjects.
 It includes Yoga Philosophy, Meditation, Yoga Exercise, Breathing Exercise, Chanting, Therapy, Teaching Methodologies, and associated practices.
 The Adhiyoga System is documented in the book, “Adhiyoga – Authentic Yoga System of Neel Kulkarni” Adhiyoga Teacher Training course is extremely intensive and it involves solid classwork, self practice, and teaching.